 Data is provided in Gutted Weight Equivalent (GWE) for January 1 – December 31.

-As part of the GSI’s ongoing commitment to greater transparency, and continuous improvements in their sustainability performance, all GSI members are committed to work towards having 100% of their farms ASC certified by 2020.
+As part of the GSI’s ongoing commitment to greater transparency, and continuous improvements in their sustainability performance, GSI members are committed to working towards the highest levels of certification across their farms.
 Alongside this commitment, each of the members has already achieved, or is working towards a number of additional industry certifications.
 We view these certifications as a means to benchmark our progress, and also to ensure we are continuing to work to the highest possible standard.

 Please click on the link below to find out more about this company’s certifications and environmental licenses: